Configuration

 #### Q: How do I completely remove the interceptor?

-**A:** Use `clear()` to remove all interception and clear all headers.
+**A:** Use `disable()` to remove all interception and reset session state for the next `enable()`.

 **Example:**